andreistefanciprian/terraform-kubernetes-gke-cluster/readme.md

 ## Configuration

 Copy `.env.example` to `.env` and update with your GCP project ID and region.
-The `TFSTATE_BUCKET` value will be set after creating the Terraform state bucket.
+The `TF_VAR_tfstate_bucket` value will be set after creating the Terraform state bucket.

 ```bash
 cp .env.example .env